lowRISC/opentitan/hw/ip/otbn/README.md

 ## Instruction Counter

-In order to detect and mitigate fault injection attacks on the OTBN, the host CPU can read the number of executed instructions from {{< regref "INSN_CNT">}} and verify whether it matches the expectation.
+In order to detect and mitigate fault injection attacks on the OTBN, the host CPU can read the number of executed instructions from {{#regref otbn.INSN_CNT }} and verify whether it matches the expectation.
 The host CPU can clear the instruction counter when OTBN is not running.
-Writing any value to {{< regref "INSN_CNT">}} clears this register to zero.
+Writing any value to {{#regref otbn.INSN_CNT }} clears this register to zero.
 Write attempts while OTBN is running are ignored.

 ## Key Sideloading